yjy941124/COMS4156/README.md

 # COMS4156
 This is the final project of COMS 4156, co-authored by four members from the class - JY, YW, RJ, and YQ.

+### March 25 2017 - Jinyang Yu
+Iteration 1 is almost done!
+After many bug fixes(not recorded), we have implemented every feature in iteration 1.
+The remaining jobs are well documenting each function, delete console.log, and other small details.
+There are no outstanding features or significant bug as of now.
+(There may be small bugs that we are not yet aware of).

 ### March 24 2017 - Yulong Qiao
 Subcription and Unsubscription function finished:
 - chapters page have three buttons - upload chapter, subscribe and unsubscribe